16th January 2019

 Editing: Amal Shakir (Year 10)

-The second debate proved trickier and much more controversial however, with the motion 'This house would arm the police'.
-The government teams argued for a need for arming the police, pointing to examples where swift armed response could've prevented tragedy.
+The second debate proved trickier and much more controversial, with the motion 'This house would arm the police'.
+The government teams argued for this move, pointing to examples where a swift armed response could have prevented tragedy.
 However, the opposition teams argued against this 'need’ and noted how subconscious racial bias, among other factors, could potentially lead to loss of innocent life while also alienating the police from the average person.

 We all agreed it was a brilliant experience and would like to thank Mr Spencely for his continued help in preparing for the tournament and organising the weekly debating sessions.